Survival Analysis via Ordinary Differential Equations: Abstract

 \section{Abstract}

-This paper introduces a general framework for survival analysis based on ordinary differential equations (ODE).
-Specifically, this framework unifies many existing survival models, including proportional hazards models, linear transformation models, accelerated failure time models, and time-varying coefficient models as special cases.
-Such a unified framework provides a novel perspective on modeling censored data and offers opportunities for designing new and more flexible survival model structures.
-Further, the aforementioned existing survival models are traditionally estimated by procedures that suffer from lack of scalability, statistical inefficiency, or implementation difficulty.
-Based on well-established numerical solvers and sensitivity analysis tools for ODEs, we propose a novel, scalable, and easy-to-implement general estimation procedure that is applicable to a wide range of models.
-In particular, we develop a sieve maximum likelihood estimator for a general semi-parametric class of ODE models as an illustrative example.
-We also establish a general sieve M-theorem for bundled parameters and show that the proposed sieve estimator is consistent and asymptotically normal, and achieves the semi-parametric efficiency bound.
+This paper introduces an Ordinary Differential Equation (ODE) notion for survival analysis.
+The ODE notion not only provides a unified modeling framework, but more importantly, also enables the development of a widely applicable, scalable, and easy-to-implement procedure for estimation and inference.
+Specifically, the ODE modeling framework unifies many existing survival models, such as the proportional hazards model, the linear transformation model, the accelerated failure time model, and the time-varying coefficient model as special cases.
+The generality of the proposed framework serves as the foundation of a widely applicable estimation procedure.
+As an illustrative example, we develop a sieve maximum likelihood estimator for a general semi-parametric class of ODE models.
+In comparison to existing estimation methods, the proposed procedure has advantages in terms of computational scalability and numerical stability.
+Moreover, to address unique theoretical challenges induced by the ODE notion, we establish a new general sieve M-theorem for bundled parameters and show that the proposed sieve estimator is consistent and asymptotically normal, and achieves the semi-parametric efficiency bound.
 The finite sample performance of the proposed estimator is examined in simulation studies and a real-world data example.

 \keywords{survival analysis, ordinary differential equation, linear transformation model, time varying effects, sieve maximum likelihood estimator, semi-parametric efficiency.}